bkifft/RPU/README.md

 This tool can be used to unbrick a launcher.dat bricked 3DS.

+WARNING: It seems that as of 2015-12-04 whoever is responsible for GW launcher.dat based bricks changed the MMC lock key.
+Therefore it's now impossible to unlock without a good NAND dump (at least for now, perhaps forever)!

 Check RPU_guide.txt for requirements and instructions.

 Para visitar el tutorial en Español pulsa el siguiente enlace (Traducido por egarrote): http://www.elotrolado.net/hilo_tutorial-reparar-bricks-con-raspberry-pi-y-backup-de-la-nand_1979374